 So U.S. Xpress has worked to make long-haul trucking more pleasant.

-For example, most of the company's trucks these days have automatic transmissions, instead of the "10 forward gears" that used to be the norm (and was celebrated in the country music classic "Six Days on the Road.")
+Most of the company's trucks these days have automatic transmissions, instead of the "10 forward gears" that used to be the norm (and was celebrated in the country music classic "Six Days on the Road.")

 Nice beds and cabins with standing room are some of the features that U.S. Xpress pays attention to when it buys new rigs.